cgewecke/hardhat-gas-reporter/docs/advanced.md

 ## Proxy Resolvers

 Some contract systems route calls through proxies (for upgradeability or other reasons) which means the reporter can't know which contract is the target of a transaction without additional help.
-The `proxyResolver` option lets you define a custom class to help resolve these unindentified method calls.
+The `proxyResolver` option lets you define a custom class to help resolve these unidentified method calls.

 There are two examples in the code base here to use as templates if you're writing your own: